 The goal of most pilgrims is to visit all 88 temples (Kechigan).
-The order in which the temples were visited is not important.
+The order in which the temples were visited is not prescribed.
 The 88th temple that a pilgrim visits is his “Kechigan temple”.
 This can be the temple with the number 88, but also any other temple.
-Another interpretation is that Kechigan is reached when all 88 temples have been visited and the return to the temple where the pilgrimage began has taken place.
+Another interpretation of Kechigan is that it is reached when all 88 temples have been visited and the return to the temple where the pilgrimage began has taken place.
 The “circle” is then closed.

 In both cases, it is customary to continue traveling to Kōya-san.
 And to report to Kūkai about the successful pilgrimage.

-Map and elevation profile – Shikoku Pilgrimage Trail
+Map and elevation profile of the Shikoku Pilgrimage Route

 Pilgrimage on Shikoku?